LoviMadaan/sql-animal-database/README.md

 ### Usage

-To run the project execute the command below
+To run the project execute the Query at PostgreSQL

-`npm start`

-### Run tests

-To run tests, run the following command:

 <!-- AUTHORS -->